Dollhouse Miniatures 1:12 Scale,1:24 Scale OR Others – Some Insights

 Petiteprincess

-1:18 dollhouse scale -also known ass 2:3 scale.
+What is the 1:18 scale -also known as the 2:3 scale.

 Lundby dollhouse

-In the play world, this scale is used for Playmobil houses and furniture and accessories.
+In the play world, this scale is used for Playmobil houses and furniture, and accessories.
 It is also available for die-cast car collectibles, so street scenes are easier to make with this scale than on the 1:12 scale.

-The big advantage there is that they don’t take as much room either as the dollhouse kits on a 1:12 scale.
 This would be ideal for when you live in a small house or apartment.
 Then you wouldn’t need a craft table saw either because the walls and such are already made.

 1:48 dollhouse scale, also known as ass Quarter scale miniatures.